How To Bet On MMA Fights

-In this fight, GSP would be the favorite and at -245 it means for every $2.45 you bet, you will win $1 if he wins the fight.
+In this fight, GSP would be the favorite and at -245 odds it means that for every $2.45 you bet, you will win $1.00 if he wins the fight.

-If Thiago were to lose the fight, you’d lose your original $100 bet.
-If the fight is a draw you get your money back.
+If Thiago were to lose the fight, you’d lose your original $100.00 bet.

 Why Do The Odds Change?

-Most people’s neighborhood bookie won’t be taking bets on UFC fights – and if they are, they’ll job you with some ugly odds.
+Most local bookies won’t be taking bets on UFC fights – and if they are, they’ll job you with some ugly odds.

-The safest place to bet on MMA fights is at a reputable online sportsbook or a real money fantasy betting site.
-There are quite a few sportsbooks accepting US players.
+The safest place to bet on MMA fights are reputable online sportsbooks or a real money fantasy betting site.
+There are great sportsbooks for Canadian players.
 They also happen to be the most legit operations and are run like Fortune 500 companies rather than shady bookie joints.

-Personally I bet at Bovada.lv (for traditional betting), Draftkings.com (for real money fantasy style betting) and 5dimes (for the best odds as we proved in our live odds counter for MMA fights on our homepage).
-We at MMAodds can not advertise these offshore sites because of their illegality, only Draftkings.
-Most of these sites you can just deposit $50 and make a few bets for fun.
-Even having $10 on a fight adds a lot of excitement to your fight nights.
+Personally I bet at Sports Interaction (for traditional betting), Draftkings.com (for real money fantasy style betting).
+Most of these sites you can just deposit $50.00 and make a few bets for fun.
+Even having $10.00 on a fight adds a lot of excitement to your fight nights.